The uncertainty regarding Brexit leads British travelers to turn away from the European Union. Instead, many of them book holidays in Turkey.

 Turkey and Tunisia back on track

 The expert also pointed out that the main European destinations have been hit hard by the decline in UK demand.
 The uncertainty about Brexit clearly has an impact on how people think about holiday plans.
 Spain is currently 7.0% behind summer bookings in the United Kingdom compared to last year.
 Greece is at 2.7%, Cyprus at 6.9% and Portugal at 10.6%.

 The latest analyses show an increase of nearly 14% in bookings of British travelers to non-European destinations, leading to the return of Turkey and Tunisia instead of the Balearics and Canary Islands.
-According to experts, Turkey's demand is even 31% ahead of last year.
+According to experts, Turkey's demand is even 31% ahead of last year, especially due to simplifying rules for getting e-Visa Turkey since recently.
 Egypt and Jamaica are also doing very well.

 At Easter, London remains attractive